GenichiroAshina7/UM-Hackathon-v2-2026/README.md

 | API returns 401 | Check that your `GLM_API_KEY` in `.env` is correct and has no extra whitespace |

-Note: If all things fail, even troubleshooting too, just use the Claude Extension to troubleshoot as a last resort.
+Note: If all things fail, even troubleshooting too, just use the Claude Extension and ask it to run the program for you as a last resort.
 I 100% guarantee you it would run :)